-How the 21-Day Racial Equity Habit Building Challenge (aka the Racial Equity Challenge) works:
+The 21-Day Racial Equity Habit Building Challenge (aka the Racial Equity Challenge) is simple:

-This is an exciting opportunity to dive deep into racial equity together.
-Thank you for accepting this challenge with us.
+This is an exciting opportunity to dive deep into racial equity and food justice.
+We hope you'll join us and accept this challenge.